Why We Don’t Care About Hard Work

 Well, obviously my parents had to be thrifty.
 They’re immigrants.
 My parents drove their cars to the ground and kept the same furniture for decades.
 We rarely got gifts (you have everything you need! my mom said) and we drove all up and down the east coast for vacations.
 Not spending all their money helped them to build wealth.

 When I’ve talked about “safe bets” above, there’s no such thing as complete safety.
 Part of making the “safe” bet on engineering, is giving yourself room in case your plan fails.
-A lot of people get in trouble by making big bets that they didn’t think were risky.
+A lot of people get in trouble by making big bets that they don’t think are risky.
 Like spending $200,000 on a college education.
 Buying a $1M house.
 People think, oh education and housing are solid investments.
 But even with high-paying jobs, these are risky bets.
 You could still end up hating your engineering job, and then having to work at it for years to pay for your outlandish college bill.
 You end up needing to sell your “great investment” house because you need to move.
 Any investment of a large sum of money is risky.
 It often pays to cut these very large expenses as much as possible.

 3. My parents were entitled.

-I don’t mean this to mean that my parents thought things would be handed to them, but that they understood their own value and demanded nothing less.
+I don’t mean this to say that my parents thought things would be handed to them, but that they understood their own value and demanded nothing less.
 They hustled.
-And in my mind, they had a certain middle-class mindset.
+And in my mind, they had a certain middle-class mindset – it was optimism.

 My circle of friends includes a few people who grew up in the lower class.
 These people are generally better at everything than I was/am – there’s a reason they were able to climb social ranks after all.
 They’re super smart, with amazing willpower, talented, charismatic, good-looking.
 They basically rose through the ranks based on merit and not tricks.
-So I’ve noticed that there’s still some tell-tale signs that they didn’t grow up middle-class.
+So I’ve noticed that they still have a tell-tale sign that they didn’t grow up middle-class.